microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/repos.md

 ## Azure Repos

-Provides Git repositories or Team Foundation Version Control (TFVC) for source control of your code.
-For more information about Azure Repos, see <a href ="https://learn.microsoft.com/en-us/azure/devops/repos/get-started/what-is-repos?view=azure-devops"> <u>What is Azure Repos?</u></a>.
+Azure Repos is a set of version control tools that you can use to manage your code.
+Whether your software project is large or small, using version control as soon as possible is a good idea.
+Azure Repos provides two types of version control: Git and Team Foundation Version Control (TFVC).
+For more information about Azure Repos, see <a href ="https://learn.microsoft.com/azure/devops/repos/get-started/what-is-repos?view=azure-devops"> <u>What is Azure Repos?</u></a>.

 <a href="https://www.azuredevopslabs.com/labs/azuredevops/git/"><u>Version Controlling with Azure Repos</u></a>